INRIM/bitis/doc/examples.rst

 In this example, *plotchar* is called with the argument max_flat=4 .
 This means that a signal constant level elapsing more than 4 characters is compressed (in time) to be of length 4 characters.
-This characters suppression is marked by the 'x' chararacter that can be seen in the last four semigraphic plots.
+This characters drop is marked by the 'x' chararacter that can be seen in the last four semigraphic plots.
 When this happens, it is important to keep in mind that the x axis time scale is no more uniform.